cf-platform-eng/tsmgr-samples/mysql-operator/README.md

     The instructions below follow the `Cluster` scoped pattern.

-## Saving the Marketplace Offer
+## Saving the Offer

-To save the marketplace offer:
+To save the offer:

 ```bash
 $ tsmgr offer save tsmgr mysql-operator-0.1.1+master.tgz mysql-cluster-0.2.0.tgz
 ```

 The command saves MySQL Operator offer on TAS.
-The marketplace name and version will match the name and version defined in `tsmgr.yaml` file.
+The offer name and version will match the name and version defined in `tsmgr.yaml` file.

 The current offers can be listed as following:
 <pre>
 <b>$ tsmgr offer list</b>
-MARKETPLACE NAME	INCLUDED CHARTS	VERSION	        PLANS mysql-operator  	mysql-cluster  	0.2.0       	[default]
+OFFER NAME	INCLUDED CHARTS	VERSION	        PLANS mysql-operator  	mysql-cluster  	0.2.0       	[default]
 -               	mysql-operator 	0.1.1+master
 </pre>

 ## Enabling CF access

-The marketplace offer access is not available by default via cf command.
-You can verify that by calling the follow commands.
+The offer access is not available by default in cf. You can verify that by calling the follow commands.
 Notice that mysql is not available in the marketplace, even though it is listed by service-access (with access=none):

 ```bash